 Day One -Heading toward Wakefield, Bessemer and Ironwood:

-Get back on 2 and take it to Bessemer.
-Turn right at 519 and you will be on the Black River Harbor Bypass (one of the Top 10 Road Trips in the Country as voted by Road Trip Magazine).
+Head West on M28 out of the Walleye Lodge and in about 18 miles you will come to the City of Wakefield where you will be greeted by Sunday Lake.
+If you follow highway 2 west into Bessemer, youll want to make a right at 519 and you will be on the Black River Harbor Bypass (one of the Top 10 Road Trips in the Country as voted by Road Trip Magazine).
 Your field trip should include some or all of the following:

 - SUNDAY LAKE: One block north of M-28 on the US 2 intersection in Wakefield, MI.
 Sunday Lake offers Eddy Park, a nice park with a pavilion, swimming, picnic tables, a playground, camping, fishing and boating.
 You’ll see many folks enjoying a walk around the lake, and it’s a beautiful spot to watch a sunset, too.
-While on Sunday Lake, check out MA’s Cafe for some great food as well as Club M28 for homemade pizza!
+While on Sunday Lake, check out 906 Cafe for some great food as well as Club M28 for homemade pizza!
+There is a great walking/biking path that will take you on a 3 mile trek around the lake.

 Quietly cruise along the Black River Harbor Scenic Byway to the Ottawa National Forest’s spectacular signature site – The Black River Harbor.
 Scenic hiking trails through an old growth hemlock and hardwood forest and five waterfalls make this a favorite scenic stop along Lake Superior.